selectel/hen/README.md

 [travis-img]: https://secure.travis-ci.org/selectel/hen.png

 `hen` is a Haskell bindings to Xen hypervisor interface.
-Key feature of `xen` is that you can use a single library to interact with both Xen3 and Xen4 hypervisor versions.
+Key feature of `hen` is that you can use a single library to interact with both Xen3 and Xen4 hypervisor versions.

 The API is split into three levels: